-In any of the following circumstances, decisions made by the board of directors shall be noted in the meeting minutes, and in addition, announced and reported on a website designated by the competent authority within two days after the date of said board meeting:
+In any of the following circumstances, decisions made by the board of directors shall be noted in the meeting minutes, and in addition, announced and reported on the MOPS two hours before the beginning of trading hours on the first business day after the date of the board meeting:

-- 1. An independent director has a dissenting or qualified opinion which is on record or stated in a written statement. - 2.
-The remuneration passed by the board of directors exceeds the recommendation of the remuneration committee. - The matter was not approved by the audit committee, but had the consent of more than two-thirds of all directors.
+- An independent director has a dissenting or qualified opinion which is on record or stated in a written statement. - The matter was not approved by the audit committee, but had the consent of more than two-thirds of all directors.

 During a board meeting, managers from relevant departments who are not directors may, in view of the meeting agenda, sit in at the meetings, make reports on the current business conditions of the Company and respond to inquiries raised by the directors.
-Where necessary, a CPA, legal counsel, or other professional may be invited to sit in at the meetings to assist the directors in understanding the conditions of the Company for the purpose of adopting an appropriate resolution, provided that they shall leave the meeting when deliberation or voting takes place, provided that they shall leave the meeting when deliberation or voting takes place.
+Where necessary, a CPA, legal counsel, or other professional may be invited to sit in at the meetings to assist the directors in understanding the conditions of the Company for the purpose of adopting an appropriate resolution, provided that they shall leave the meeting when deliberation or voting takes place.